Course Introduction to Programming

 }

-In the above structure, the code block contained within if will only be executed if the condition is true.
-Meanwhile, the code block contained inside the else will only be executed if the condition analyzed by the if is false.
+In the structure above, the block of code contained within the if will be executed only if the condition is true.
+Meanwhile, the block of code contained within the else will be executed only if the condition analyzed by the if is false.

-Therefore, we can read the code above as follows: "If this condition is true, execute this.
-If not, execute that".
+Thus, we can read the code above as follows: "If this condition is true, execute this.
+Otherwise, execute this".
+The word else means "otherwise" and, therefore, must always be preceded by an if command.

-This way, to solve the exercise presented above by the third method, we can write the code below:
+Thus, to solve the exercise presented above using the third method, we will have the following code:

 if( x >= 7 ){ // checks if x is greater than or equal to 7